Sheldon van der Linde

-Sheldon van der Linde (born 13 May 1999) is a South African motor racing driver.
-He has been competing in the Deutsche Tourenwagen Masters since 2019, winning his maiden title in 2022.
-He is the younger brother of South African / German racing driver Kelvin van der Linde.
+Sheldon van der Linde (born 13 May 1999), also known by his initials SVDL, is a South African motor racing driver currently employed by BMW as a factory driver.
+Van der Linde competed in DTM between 2019 and 2024, and in LMDh since 2024.
+He is the 2022 DTM champion and 2025 Bathurst 12 Hour winner, and the younger brother of Kelvin van der Linde.

 Career

 Van der Linde began his motorsport career at the age of six, racing karts in his native South Africa.
 He would go on to win multiple national titles before making the transition to racing cars in 2014.
 In his first season of car racing, van der Linde won the South Africa Polo Cup Championship in dominant fashion.
 He would go on to win the Volkswagen Cup South Africa the following year.

 For 2016, van der Linde raced in the Audi Sport TT Cup, one of the support categories of the Deutsche Tourenwagen Masters.
 He would make an immediate impact, winning both races of the opening round at the Hockenheimring.
 Scoring multiple podiums, as well as two wins, secured van der Linde fourth in his debut season.
 Thereafter, he has competed in the WeatherTech SportsCar Championship, ADAC GT Masters, and both Blancpain GT Series'.